phayes/SaganSearch/README.md

 **2. What would it mean if a message is found?**

+The implications of a message would be profound.

+The message might contain many thins.
+Maybe it would simply be a sigil, a cosmic "I'm here" that conveys no furthur information.
+Or it might contain information about the nature of reality or conciousness.
+Maybe it contains the solution to the [Hard problem of conciousness](https://en.wikipedia.org/wiki/Hard_problem_of_consciousness), or instructions on building a mysterious machine, or the solution to the Riemann hypothesis or simply a "hello world!" written into the nature of reality.

-In addition to the meaning of the message itself, a message in π would be more fundemental than finding proof of the creator of the universe.
-It would be proof of a mind that exists beyond fundemental reality.
+In addition to the meaning of the message itself, a message in π would could mean that our reality was created by an intelligent mind.
+It could also mean that fundemental truths are in a certain sense arbitrary and artificial.
+It could mean that there are alternative realities out there where `1 + 1 = 3` despite this statement being totally nonsense within our reality.
+The implications on our understanding of reality would be profound.

 **3. Do you really expect to find a message?**

-No. This is framed as an art project because it's primary purpose is to provoke interesting thoughts about the nature of reality.
-But who knows, maybe a message really is there!
+Honestly, not really.
+This is framed as an art project because it's primary purpose is to provoke interesting thoughts about the nature of reality.
+But who knows, maybe a message really is there, deep in the digits of pi.

 ## Joining the search